cBournhonesque/lightyear/book/src/tutorial/build_client_server.md

 ```

 We need to add `NetcodeServer` because we need a connection layer.
 This will automatically insert the [`Server`] component.
+The configured server address is checked against incoming connection tokens; it may differ from
+the local bind address when the server is behind NAT.
 We also need to specify the [`LocalAddr`] component to define the local address of the server.
 The IO layer we choose is UDP, so we add the [`ServerUdpIo`] component to the entity.